cebert/examples-ai-bedrock-agent-national-parks/README.md

 ![Architecture Diagram](architecture.png) - TODO

 1. User queries the Bedrock Agent
-1. The Agent determines the appropriate action
+1. The Agent determines the appropriate action group for the request
-1. Lambda function is invoked
+1. Lambda function is invoked using the API Spec provided to the Action Group
-1. Lambda calls NPS API
+1. Lambda calls the National Parks Service API
 1. Response is formatted and returned to the user

+## Deployment

+This project leverages the experimental [generative-ai-cdk-constructs](https://github.com/awslabs/generative-ai-cdk-constructs) library to easily configure and deploy AWS Bedrock and Action Groups.
+Several constructs in this library help make provisioning and deploying generative AI projects.
+Since this is an experimental library and this space is evolving, rapidly expect this library to change frequently.

 ## Setup Steps